KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_3.md

   {% hint style='tip' %}
 In order to tell the require statement where to look for the file (in the same directory where the _index.js_ file is located) use `./`.

 To learn more about file paths read [HTML File Paths on w3schools](https://www.w3schools.com/html/html_filepaths.asp).
-File paths are the same across JavaScript, HTML, CSS, and in the command line (Git Bash or iTerm2).
+File paths are the same across JavaScript, HTML, CSS, and in the command line (Cmder or iTerm2).
   {% endhint %}

   If you're stuck here grab a mentor or open up the hint section below for more detail.